I. General Provisions

 - A maximum of two permits can be sold to one individual.

-- Faculty/staff permits can be picked up at any Campus Cashier Office.
+- Faculty/staff permits can be picked up at a Cashier Office.

 - Parking Permits are valid for one academic year, beginning with the Fall Semester.